 Bringing Wolfram Programming Lab into the Classroom

-February 16, 2016 — Ishwarya Vardhani, Educational Partnerships
+February 16, 2016 — Ishwarya Vardhani, Education Partnerships Manager, Partnerships

 Welcome to the first in a series of blog posts on experiencing Wolfram Programming Lab.
 In this series, my colleague and I will share our thoughts on using Wolfram Programming Lab as a tool to develop a computational thinking mindset in students.
 Modern industry has recognized a serious lack of problem solving and critical thinking in recent graduates.
 In a world going digital, there is an ever-increasing demand for a curriculum that is current and equips students with skills they need to succeed outside the classroom.
 Adding a computational thinking approach in the classroom addresses these issues.
 With Wolfram Programming Lab, injecting computational thinking activities to support the curriculum has never been easier.
 In fact, with the tools and methods we are going to describe in this series, it is possible to do this across a wide range of subjects, not just math and computer science.